-Table 3: Communication complexity of PKCROSS and our protocols.
+Delving into the bandwidth requirement, Table III compares the communication complexity of PKCROSS and our protocols.

-In summary, the communication complexity for $\mathbf{C} \leftrightarrow \mathbf{S}$ in our protocols are comparable to that of PKCROSS (except that our 4PAKEv2 has zero communication cost).
-However, all of our protocols have higher bandwidth requirement for $\mathbf{C} \leftrightarrow \mathbf{C}$.
-On the contrary, no communication overhead is incurred by our protocols with respect to $\mathbf{S} \leftrightarrow \mathbf{S}$.
+In summary, the communication complexity for $\mathbf{C}\leftrightarrow\mathbf{S}$ in our protocols are comparable to that of PKCROSS (except that our 4PAKEv2 has zero communication cost).
+However, all of our protocols have higher bandwidth requirement for $\mathbf{C}\leftrightarrow\mathbf{C}$.
+On the contrary, no communication overhead is incurred by our protocols with respect to $\mathbf{S}\leftrightarrow\mathbf{S}$.

-8.2 Computational Overhead
+8.2.
+Computational Overhead

-First, we evaluate the computational complexity of our protocols by counting the computationally expensive operations (i.e., PENC/PDEC, SIG/VER, and GEXP) in a protocol run, and comparing them with those for PKCROSS.
-This is summarised in Table 4.
+First, we evaluate the computational complexity of our protocols by counting the computationally expensive operations (PENC/PDEC, SIG/VER, and GEXP) in a protocol run, and comparing them with those for PKCROSS.
+This is summarised in Table IV.
 From the table, we see that the client-side computational overhead in our protocols is expected to be slightly higher, while the server-side overhead is expected to be slightly lower, than that of PKCROSS.